Jewish Outdoor, Food, Farming & Environmental Education

-The JOFEE Network Gathering is for JOFEE educators and professionals, Jewish communal professionals, lay leaders, and others looking to further develop their knowledge and expertise in Jewish Outdoor, Food & Environmental Education (JOFEE).
+The JOFEE Network Gathering is for JOFEE educators and professionals, Jewish communal professionals, lay leaders, and others looking to further develop their knowledge and expertise in Jewish Outdoor, Food, Farming & Environmental Education (JOFEE).

-- Help build the future of the JOFEE field and discuss our broader goals and activities
+- Helped build the future of the JOFEE field and discussed our broader goals and activities

-- Develop and strengthen their network of educators and professionals for resource sharing and collaboration
+- Developed and strengthened their network of educators and professionals for resource sharing and collaboration

-- Learn about innovative JOFEE programming to bring back to their Jewish community or institution
+- Learned about innovative JOFEE programming to bring back to their Jewish communities and institutions

-- Gain experiential education skills and build a personal resource library
+- Gained experiential education skills and build a personal resource library

-- Meet outstanding seasoned and emerging leaders in the JOFEE field, including the new JOFEE Fellows and other early-career professionals and educators
+- Met outstanding seasoned and emerging leaders in the JOFEE field, including the new JOFEE Fellows and other early-career professionals and educators

 People who participate in immersive JOFEE experiences report increased their involvement with the Jewish community.
 Their energy and skill helps make them leaders and enrich their communities’ Jewish life.